Joel Shapiro's Loss & Regeneration Sculpture

 U.S. Holocaust Memorial Museum, Washington, DC

-Joel Shapiro’s Loss and Regeneration poignantly addresses the disintegration of families and the tragedy of lives interrupted by the Holocaust.
-Shapiro’s work, situated on the plaza along Raoul Wallenberg Place, consists of two bronze elements that engage in symbolic dialogue.
-The larger piece is a towering, abstract, tree-like form that suggests a figure.
-Approximately 100 feet away, a smaller, house-like structure is precariously tipped upside down on its roof.
+Joel Shapiro’s Loss and Regeneration poignantly reflects the disintegration of families and the countless lives interrupted by the Holocaust.
+Installed on the plaza along Raoul Wallenberg Place, the memorial consists of two bronze elements that engage in a powerful symbolic dialogue.
+The larger sculpture is a towering, abstract, tree-like form that evokes the presence of a human figure, while approximately 100 feet away, a smaller, house-like structure rests precariously upside down on its roof.